ifatro/purePursuit/README.md

 	2. lookAheadRange
 	3. carLength
 and calculates:
-	1. TurnRadius - the turn radius required to reach the look ahead point.
+	1. TurnRadius - the turn radius required to reach the lookahead point.
-	2. WheelAngCmd - the wheel angle required command.
+	2. WheelAngCmd - the required wheel angle  command.

 ------------------------------------------------------------------------------------